harold-js/harold-website/src/docs/troubleshooting.md

 **Solution:**
 - In `.hbs` files: Use `relativePath` helper
 - In `.scss` files: Use relative paths or configure `hostDirName`
-- In markdown: Use paths relative to public directory
+- In Markdown: Use paths relative to the public directory

 ---